AusBoone/Neural-Network-Python/README.md

 By customizing the architecture of the neural network and the parameters used during training, you can adapt this script to a wide range of datasets and tasks.

+# Future Work
+Recommendations for Improvement:
+- Data Preprocessing: Include steps for data preprocessing like normalization, handling missing values, and feature selection.
+- Code Documentation: Include detailed comments and docstrings to make the code self-explanatory.
+- Error Handling: Implement checks to validate the input data and the target labels, especially to confirm that it's a binary classification problem.
+- Modularity: Break down the code into smaller, reusable functions for better readability and maintainability.
+- Validation Metrics: Include metrics like precision, recall, and F1-score, which are crucial for evaluating binary classification models.

 # Notes
 - All binary classification uses supervised learning.
 - Supervised learning depends on labeled data.